alonsodomin/cron4s/README.md

 ## Status

-At the moment the library should be considered as experimental and not ready for production yet.
-APIs might change and there are some [issues](https://github.com/alonsodomin/cron4s/issues) to get sorted out before a formal release is done.
+At the moment the library should be considered as experimental and APIs might change.

 ## License